sarfarajkazi/RT-Contributors/README.md

 ### Introduction

-It is a demo on WordPress shortcode which includes a slider plugin with jQuery slick slider.
+RT-Contributors is a wordpress plugin which allows user (administrator) assign contributors to a post.

+  - Option of checkbox at backend
+  - You can select multipe users
+  - On front end users with their gravatar will be dislayed

 ### Prerequisites